mazedesign/splashicon-generator/README.md

 Your splash must be 2732x2732px as it now is the largest resolution (used by iPad Pro 12.9"), and the artwork should fit a center square (1200x1200px).
 This Photoshop splash screen template provides the recommended size and guidelines of the artwork’s safe zone.

+#### Platform specific assets

+You can provide a platform-specific icon by creating a subfolder with the name of the platform.

+- model
+    - icon.png      // Default icon used for all platforms if not overriden.
+    - splash.png    // Default splash used for all platforms if not overriden.
+    - android
+        - icon.png  // Override the default icon for the 'android' platform.
+So you can use an icon with alpha, as apple doens't allow.

 ---

 ### Requirements